The Seven Principles of Software Testing: A Practical Guide for Testers

 2. Cost Efficiency: Early detection and targeted trying to reduce the price of solving defects and save you costly put-up-release troubles.

-3. Effective Resource Utilization: Prioritizing essential regions and constantly enhancing test cases ensures effective use of testing sources.
+3. Effective Resource Utilization: Prioritizing essential regions and constantly enhancing test cases ensures effective use of testing resources.

 4. User Satisfaction: Ensuring that software program meets consumer requirements and expectancies ends in higher consumer satisfaction and higher adoption prices.